Application FAQs

 9. What extra-curricular activities should I write about?

 This is your opportunity to present yourself outside of academic and work achievements.
-Your contracting organisation will be interested in you and your interests so give details of your extra-curricular activities and interests, and how long and to what level you have been active in them.
+Please give details of your extra-curricular activities and interests including how long and to what level you have been active.

-10. Can I specify working in a senior high school or junior high school?
+10. Can I request to be placed in a senior high school or junior high school?

 Unfortunately not.
-If you have a specific reason why you think you would do well with a specific age range you are more than welcome to mention this on your personal statement.
-However, it is not possible to guarantee any requests.
+If you have a specific reason as to why you think you are suited to a specific age range, you are more than welcome to mention this on your personal statement.
+However, we cannot guarantee to meet any requests made.

 11. What kind of references do you require?